Skip to content

 Aggregated, non-identifying analytics are retained indefinitely.
 You may always request earlier deletion subject to overriding legal obligations.

-08. 8.
-Your rights under both regimes
+08. Your rights under both regimes

-09. 9.
-Children
+09. Children

-Kyma’s services are not directed at children.
+Kyma's services are not directed at children.
 The website is intended for adults aged 18 and over.
-We do not knowingly collect personal data from anyone under 16 in the EU or under 18 in the UAE.

-10. 10.
-Security
+10. Security

 We protect your data through TLS encryption in transit, encrypted storage at rest, strict role-based access for the controller alone, and routine deletion of data no longer needed.
 Our processors are required to maintain comparable or higher technical and organisational measures.

-11. 11.
-Cookies
+11. Cookies

 The website uses a minimal set of strictly necessary technologies and a small number of opt-in analytics and third-party widgets.
-Full details — including categories, vendors, durations and how to withdraw consent — are available in our Cookie Policy.
+Full details (including categories, vendors, durations and how to withdraw consent) are available in our Cookie Policy.

-12. 12.
-Changes to this notice
+12. Changes to this notice

-If we update this notice, the new version will appear here with a refreshed “last updated” date.
-Material changes — those that affect the lawful basis, the categories of data, the processors or the retention periods — will additionally be communicated by email to existing clients before they take effect.
+If we update this notice, the new version will appear here with a refreshed "last updated" date.
+Material changes (those that affect the lawful basis, the categories of data, the processors or the retention periods) will additionally be communicated by email to existing clients before they take effect.

-13. 13.
-Governing law
+13. Governing law

-14. 14.
-Contact for privacy requests
+14. Contact for privacy requests

 For urgent matters you can also reach us on WhatsApp at +971 50 323 1302 (Dubai) or +39 333 328 5099 (Italy).

-15. 15.
-Date of last update
+15. Date of last update

-This Privacy Policy was last updated on 19 May 2026.
+This Privacy Policy was last updated on 25 May 2026.
 The English, Italian and Arabic versions are equally authoritative; in the event of any divergence in interpretation, the version in the language chosen by the data subject shall prevail.